ArGilfea/TRU-IMP/ReadMe.md

 * The "Segm.
 Sub.
 Slice" shows the slices of the subsegmentation;
 * The "Segm.
 Sub.
 Flat" shows the flattened subsegmentation;
 ### Visualising a TAC:
-The middle image, in its default setting, shows the Time-Activity Curve for the voxel selected by the sliders on the left.
+- The middle image, in its default setting, shows the Time-Activity Curve for the voxel selected by the sliders on the left.
-If focus is toggled, the focus on the views will be the point for the central TAC.
+- If focus is toggled, the focus on the views will be the point for the central TAC.
-If the subimage button is toggled, lines will be added to limit the TACs.
+- If the subimage button is toggled, lines will be added to limit the TACs.
+- If the superpose button is toggled, the selected segmentation will be superposed to the image.
 ### Visualising Sliced Signal:
 The botton row of images show slices at the position of the sliders.
 The y-axis represents the signal in that specific slice.
-If the focus button is toggled, a red line will indicate the position on those slices.
+- If the focus button is toggled, a red line will indicate the position on those slices.
-If the subimage button is toggled, yellow lines will delimitate the subimage.
+- If the subimage button is toggled, yellow lines will delimitate the subimage.
+- If the superpose button is toggled and a segmentation selected, the sliced signal will show where the segmentation overlap, as the curve will be filled where the segmentation is present.

+Once a segmentation is computed and selected, the bottom row of images can be modified to show the slice TACs.
+These slice TACs are computed like normal TACs.
+The only noteworthy detail is that, for each slice, the slice is considered as the whole spatial image (it impacts the denominator in the averaging)
 ### Infos Button:
 This button will create a pop-up with the basic information of the acquisition.
 ### Parameters Button: